 For more about plan pricing, check out this breakdown.

-5. What is the difference between Olympia’s 3 HSA packages?
-(Group / Plus / Basic)
+5. What is the difference between Olympia’s 4 HSA plans? +

-The HSA Group is for a business with arm’s length employees.
+The HSA Group is for a small business with a staff (arm’s length employees).

-The HSA Group plan has an 8% administrative fee on claims.
+The HSA Group plan has an 8% administration fee on claims.

-The HSA Basic and Plus do not have administrative fees.
+The HSA Basic, Plus, and Deluxe does not have administration fees.

 Olympia only offers Health Spending Account plans for incorporated businesses.